chapter sixteen

 This chapter covers

-• Granting access to a central set of users by connecting with an LDAP service
+• Granting access to users from a central authentication service

 • Configuring a Fernet key to encrypt secrets in the database

-• Fetching secrets from a central secret management system
+• Fetching secrets from a central secrets-management system

 In this chapter, we dive deeper into Airflow’s security layers and show some practical examples of how to use them.
-Combined this should give you a good starting point for implementing strategies to secure your own Airflow installation.
+This should give you a good starting point for implementing strategies to secure your own Airflow installation.

-We assume you have some knowledge of basic security principles; however, the chapter was written with readers with little pre-existing knowledge in mind and should therefore be suitable for most readers.
+We assume that you have some knowledge of basic security principles.
+But the chapter was written for readers who have little knowledge of the topic, so it should be suitable for most readers.

 Figure 16.1 Home screen of the RBAC interface.
 Password authentication is enabled by default.
 The existence of a default user depends on the way Airflow is deployed.